anthonytwoo/cs326-final-zayin/docs/milestone2.md

 - Documentation

 #### Atmaja Shah:
+- Front End Implementation on Server & Client Side for Create Post
+- Front End Implementation on Server & Client Side for Sign Up
-- Front End Implementation on Server & Client Side for Create Post, Sign Up, Sign In
+- Front End Implementation on Server & Client Side for Sign In

 #### Shivani Patel: